As you arrive

 - The hillside path is one-way, up to the garden.
 For those who wish to walk down, you will be routed along a marked path back down the service road.

 - The Gift Shop is open with limited capacity and plexiglass at check out.
-Please wear a face covering while in the Gift Shop, and all other areas within the Garden.
-Our Gift Shop hours are 9:30am – 4:30pm every day except Tuesday when the Garden is closed.
+Our Gift Shop hours are 9:30am – 4:00pm every day except Tuesday when the Garden is closed.

 - The Umami Café is closed for the immediate future.